 As the weather warms up, you and your family will probably be spending more time enjoying the great outdoors.
 After all, the summer brings more opportunities for you to camp, hike, swim and bike.
 Before going outside, though, be sure to protect yourself from Lyme disease this summer.

-In 2015, 95% of confirmed Lyme disease cases were reported from 14 states: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia and Wisconsin.
+In 2015, 95% of lyme disease cases came from just 14 states: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia and Wisconsin.

 What is Lyme disease?